 It has a typical average baitfish length of 3.5" (9cm), consists of 7 Articulated Fish-Spine segments and is available in 9 color variations allowing you to “match the hatch” for success in different fisheries and target species.
 The fly is tied with an ultra-lightweight, synthetic “Finesse” material that sheds water giving you a fly that is easy to cast and has incredible natural movement in the water.

 Natural Swimming Action

 The innovative use of special materials realistically mimic the spine and muscle of a baitfish to give it a unique, enticing swimming action.

-The Finesse Changer's typical small baitfish length of 2.75" (7cm) makes it a great general purpose fly that can be used to target a wide variety of species in different fisheries.
+The Finesse Changer's average typical baitfish length of 3.5" (9cm) makes it a great general purpose fly that can be used to target a wide variety of species in different fisheries.